 VIII.
-Some challenges in assessing the suitability of frequency bands for new services and applications and with the EC in identifying and designating approximately 1 GHz of spectrum between 790 MHz and 3.8 GHz for mobile services (see Annex 1).
+Some challenges in assessing the suitability of frequency bands for new services and applications

+As an example of the workings of the process of making spectrum available for new applications during the last two decades, national administrations have worked within CEPT and with the EC in identifying and designating approximately 1 GHz of spectrum between 790 MHz and 3.8 GHz for mobile services (see Annex 1).
 Candidate bands were typically proposed by administrations and studied within CEPT, resulting in the designation of the most appropriate bands to respond to the needs of the mobile services.
 The process has worked efficiently to the benefit of European consumers and the European economy.
 However, finding new bands for any applications in the same frequency range is becoming more difficult due to the increased use of these bands.
 Nevertheless, the identification of candidate bands for a specific application could emerge from a spectrum review based on a demand and supply analysis.